prettier/prettier/docs/ignore.md

 (See also the [`--ignore-path` CLI option](cli.md#--ignore-path).)

+By default pettier ignores what it will find in any .gitignore it finds in the current repository

 ## JavaScript

 A JavaScript comment of `// prettier-ignore` will exclude the next node in the abstract syntax tree from formatting.